mlnv/typeorm-transactional-subscriber/packages/typeorm-transactional-subscriber/README.md

 # typeorm-transactional-subscriber

-A base class for TypeORM subscribers that adds afterInsertCommitted, afterUpdateCommitted, and afterRemoveCommitted hooks, ensuring side effects only run after a successful transaction commit (never on rollback or savepoint release).
+A base class for TypeORM subscribers that adds afterInsertCommitted, afterUpdateCommitted, afterRemoveCommitted, and afterSoftRemoveCommitted hooks, ensuring side effects only run after a successful transaction commit (never on rollback or savepoint release).

 ## Why?